withastro/astro/GOVERNANCE.md

 #### Nomination Process

-_Note: This process is still in progress, and the Discord bot that will power it is not yet built.
-For now, manually nominate/self-nominate by posting in Discord._

-- Self-nominate by running `!contribute` in the `#new-contributors` Discord channel and briefly describe your qualifying contribution (link recommended).
-- Connect your Discord account with GitHub (or Reddit, Twitter, etc.) to automatically get recognized for future contributions.
+If you contributed to Astro outside of Discord, you may self-nominate by sending `!contribute` in any Discord channel, accompanied by a link or description of your contribution.
+You may also gain this role if you are active and helpful on Discord.

 ### Level 2 (L2) - Maintainer

 The **Maintainer** role is available to any contributor who wants to join the team and take part in the long-term maintenance of Astro.

 The Maintainer role is critical to the long-term health of Astro.
-Maintainers act as the first line of defense when it comes to new issues, pull requests and #support channel activity.
+Maintainers act as the first line of defense when it comes to new issues, pull requests and Discord activity.
 Maintainers are most likely the first people that a user will interact with on Discord or GitHub.

 **A Maintainer is not required to write code!** Some Maintainers spend most of their time inside of Discord, maintaining a healthy community there.

-Maintainers can also be thought of as **Moderators** on Discord and carry special privileges for moderation.
+**A Maintainer has moderation privileges!** All maintainers are trusted with the ability to help moderate our Discord and GitHub communities for things like spam.
+There is also a special (optional, opt-in) `@mods` role open to maintainers who are also interested in helping out when a community member reaches out for moderation help.

+#### Recognized Contributions

 There is no strict minimum number of contributions needed to reach this level, as long as you can show **sustained** involvement over some amount of time (at least a couple of weeks).

-#### Recognized Contributions

 - **GitHub:** Submitting non-trivial pull requests and RFCs
 - **GitHub:** Reviewing non-trivial pull requests and RFCs